China's COSCO Shipping offers $6.3 billion for Orient Overseas Ltd

 UBS AG Hong Kong Branch (UBSG.S) is advising COSCO Shipping and SIPG, while J.P.
 Morgan Securities (Asia Pacific) Limited (JPM.N) is advising OOIL.

-(Reporting By Brenda Goh in SHANGHAI and Matthew Miller in BEIJING; editing by John Stonestreet and Jane Merriman)
+Reporting By Brenda Goh in SHANGHAI and Matthew Miller in BEIJING; editing by John Stonestreet and Jane Merriman